daily word - rigorous faith

 Add new comment

-daily word - secretary
+daily word - ignorant?

 Dale Cresap's picture